official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 was unable to reach agreement.
 If positions remain as entrenched as they were during … negotiations, there is little prospect of the situation changing …”

-319 Letter Goulty to McKane, 20 October 2000, [untitled].
+[^319]: Letter Goulty to McKane, 20 October 2000, [untitled].
-320 Letter McDonald to Manning, 15 March 2002, ‘Iraq’ attaching Paper FCO, [undated], ‘Iraq: Weapons Inspectors’.
+[^320]: Letter McDonald to Manning, 15 March 2002, ‘Iraq’ attaching Paper FCO, [undated], ‘Iraq: Weapons

 184

-The Report of the Iraq Inquiry1.1  |  UK Iraq strategy 1990 to 2000

-842. Mr Ekéus commented to the Inquiry that the Security Council had “dissolved … arguably [the] most successful inspection regime in disarmament history” and suggested it was “the British Government and its Foreign Secretary Robin Cook that enforced the dissolution of UNSCOM … in spite of American doubts and hesitations”.321
+842. Mr Ekéus commented to the Inquiry that the Security Council had “dissolved … arguably [the] most successful inspection regime in disarmament history” and suggested it was “the British Government and its Foreign Secretary Robin Cook that enforced the dissolution of UNSCOM … in spite of American doubts and hesitations”.[^321]

 ## UNMOVIC begins work
 843. Dr Hans Blix, the Director General of the IAEA until November 1997, was